lionfishdata/lionfishdatadocs/source/includes/_report_delivery.md

 }
 ```

-If you choose to have your reports delivered using webhook we will post JSON to the url you specified when creating your schedule.
-That json will contain a URL (under the json key `download_url`) from which your report can be downloaded from.
+If you choose to have your reports delivered using webhook we will post json to the url you specified when creating your schedule.
+That json will contain a URL (under the json key `download_url`) where your report can be downloaded from.